Nicholas0350/nicholasgousis/project/instructions/instructions.md

 # Project Overview

 **Goal:**
+- Build a newsletter and notification service paid montly ASIC regulated AFSL & ACL licenced user list of the latest changes in AFSL licensees.

 **Key Objectives:**
-- Build a newsletter paid montly ASIC regulated AFSL & ACL licenced subscriber list of the latest changes in AFSL licensees.
+- Users are tiered based on their subscription level.
+- Tier 1: $77/month paid monthly
+- Tier 2: $337/month paid monthly
+- Users are validated via existing tables in Supabase and linkedin auth:
+  - financial adviser
+  - financial services re4presentative
+  - credit licensee
+  - credit representative
+  - financial adviser
+  - afsl licensee
+- Tier 2 users get immediate notification and email thier license conditions and requirements of changes to changes in the tables as they are updated.
-- Information regarding changes are derived from the CRON jobs that run daily tracking changes in data.gov and asic.gov websites AFSL, ACL & licensees. endpoints and being updated in Supabase database
+  - Notification changes are derived from the CRON jobs that run daily tracking changes in data.gov and asic.gov websites AFSL, ACL & licensees. endpoints and being updated in Supabase database
+- The newsletter is sent out to subscribers on the 1st of each month.
 - AFSL, ACL & licensees. endpoints and being updated in Supabase database
 - The newsletter is sent out to subscribers on the 1st of each month.